alistairjoelquinn/sn-typescript/README.md

 type FunctionComponent = () => JSX.Element;
 ```

 Fortinately TypeScript is clever enough to simply infer this from the code, and as a result none of the function components have been explicitly typed.
+When hovering the mouse over the Profile constant, VS Code informs us that this is a function which returns a JSX element

 ![FC implicitly typed](/md-images/returned-jsx-element.png)